-Compliance: We have audited the Town of Colchester, Connecticut's compliance, with the types of compliance requirements described in the Office of Policy and Management's Compliance Supplement that could have a direct and material effect on each of the Town of Colchester, Connecticut's major state programs for the year ended June 30, 2010.
+Compliance: We have audited the Town of Colchester, Connecticut's compliance, with the types of compliance requirements described in the Office of Policy and Management's Compliance Supplement that could have a direct and material effect on each of the Town of Colchester, Connecticut's major state programs for the year ended June 30, 2011.
 The Town of Colchester, Connecticut's major state programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major state programs is the responsibility of the Town of Colchester, Connecticut's management.
-Our responsibility is to express an opinion on the Town of Colchester, Connecticut's compliance based on our audit.
+Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major state programs is the responsibility of the Town of Colchester, Connecticut's compliance based on our audit.

-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in "Government Auditing Standards," issued by the Comptroller General of the United States; and the State Single Audit Act (C.G.S.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the State Single Audit Act (C.G.S.
 Sections 4-230 to 4-236).
 Those standards and the State Single Audit Act require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major state program occurred.
 An audit includes examining, on a test basis, evidence about the Town of Colchester, Connecticut's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
 We believe that our audit provides a reasonable basis for our opinion.
 Our audit does not provide a legal determination on the Town of Colchester, Connecticut's compliance with those requirements.

-In our opinion, the Town of Colchester, Connecticut complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major state programs for the year ended June 30, 2010.
+In our opinion, the Town of Colchester, Connecticut complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major state programs for the year ended June 30, 2011.